Vacuuming a Pool with a Sand Filter – Step by Step

 If using a vacuum plate, as this attaches above the skimmer basket, the basket can be left in situ.
 This has the advantage of any large debris that is sucked up by the vacuum will be trapped in the skimmer basket rather than the pool pump strainer basket.

-If you will use a dedicated vacuum port in the side of the pool then the skimmer basket can stay in place.
+If you will use a dedicated vacuum port on the side of the pool, the skimmer basket can stay in place.

 Why does my pool get cloudy when I vacuum it?